ShivaSankari-Krishnamoorthy/CurrencyConverterAPI/README.md

 Step-3.
 Open command prompt and set the target to the project location using "cd <project location>" command. eg:( cd Your drive:\project downloded directory\CurrencyConverterAPI-master ).

 Step-4.
+Run the command "npm install node-sass -g" to install node-sass globally.
+It will download and install node-sass in your system globally.
+Ignore this step if node-sass is already installed.

+Step-5.
 Run the command "npm install http-server -g" to install http-server globally.
 It will download and install http-server in your system globally.
 Ignore this step if http-server is already installed.

-Step-5.
+Step-6.
 Run the command "npm install" to install the dependencies (js and css library files).
 After running this command you will be able to see 'node_modules' folder inside the "CurrencyConverterAPI-master" folder.
 The 'node_modules' folder contains all the application dependency files.

-Step-6.Run the command "http-server Your drive:\project downloded directory\CurrencyConverterAPI-master" to run the app on the http-server.
+Step-7.Run the command "http-server Your drive:\project downloded directory\CurrencyConverterAPI-master" to run the app on the http-server.
 eg: http-server C:\Users\Public\Downloads\CurrencyConverterAPI-master

 It will give an URL to access the currency convertor.